 Recurring donors are some of the most valuable supporters in your donor base.
 They’re easier to retain than one-time donors, and they tend to give more over their relationship with your organization.
 A one-time donor’s $100 gift may seem more significant than a $25 recurring donation, but a monthly gift of $25 adds up quickly!

 Give your donors the opportunity to make this kind of gift.
-You may want to consider offering a handful of billing options.
-Don’t get carried away—that decision paralysis is a real thing—but try to offer a few choices.
+You may want to consider offering a handful of frequency options.
+Don’t get carried away—that decision paralysis is a real thing—but you might want to try offering a few choices.
 Monthly recurring gifts are the most common, but you may want to consider adding bi-weekly, quarterly, or annual options.

 When you’re building your recurring giving options, remember not to make them the default.
 If someone lands on your form intending to make a one-time gift, you don’t want them to feel like you’re trying to trick them into making a monthly gift.
 The exception to this rule is if your donation form was made exclusively for an appeal for recurring gifts!